luccahuguet/cool_rust/README.md

 ### CLI Tools - Data summarizers & monitors
-- [erdtree](https://github.com/solidiquis/erdtree) :star: - A modern, vibrant (but not overly), and multi-threaded file-tree visualizer and disk usage analyzer that respects hidden files and .gitignore rules - basically if tree and du had a baby. (fun fact: the binary that was called erdtree is now called et because
+- [erdtree](https://github.com/solidiquis/erdtree) :star: - A modern, vibrant (but not overly), and multi-threaded file-tree visualizer and disk usage analyzer that respects hidden files and .gitignore rules - basically if tree and du had a baby.
-I suggested so to the author on reddit)
 - [ouch](https://github.com/ouch-org/ouch) - It's a CLI tool for compressing and decompressing for various formats.
 Easy to use.
 Fast.
 Great error message feedback.
 No runtime dependencies required (for Linux x86_64).
 Accessibility mode.
 Shell completions and man pages.
 - [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal, a neofecth for git projects.
 Will count lines of code and separe per language!